mitesh-neema/medusa-mcp/README.md

 ## 🧪 Customization

 To tailor the server to your Medusa setup:

+> Replace `admin.json` and `store.json` with your own OAS definitions for fine-grained control.

 - Replace the OpenAPI schemas in the `oas/` folder:
   - `admin.json` – Admin endpoints